Isaac Paredes Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.89 team ERA that ranks 21st across all MLB pitching staffs.
+- The Red Sox's 4.55 team ERA ranks 16th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.